SethMMorton/natsort/docs/examples.rst

 Sorting a Pandas DataFrame
 --------------------------

-Starting from Pandas version 1.1.0, the sorting methods accept a ``key`` argument, so you can simply pass :func:`natsort_keygen` to the sorting methods and sort:
+Starting from Pandas version 1.1.0, the
+`sorting methods accept a "key" argument <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.sort_values.html>`_, so you can simply pass :func:`natsort_keygen` to the sorting methods and sort:

 .. code-block:: python